LucasLaughlin/csci-3308-software-design-final-project/README.md

 Go to this link to build the web app once the server is running http://10.201.64.35/cgi-bin/webgui2.py

 ## Running unit tests
-* Download the Selenium drivers for chrome and firefox, which can be found [here](https://selenium-python.readthedocs.io/installation.html.).
+* The Selenium drivers for chrome and firefox, were downloaded [here](https://selenium-python.readthedocs.io/installation.html.)
+They've been provided in the unit-testing repo already.
-* Placed them in the same folder as our python scripts

 Run:
 ```python test_selenium.py```